AqwamCreates/DataPredict/docs/API/Models/LinearRegression.md

 #### Parameters:

-maxNumberOfIterations = How many times should the model needed to be trained.
+* maxNumberOfIterations: How many times should the model needed to be trained.

-learningRate = The speed at which the model learns.
+* learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

-lambda = Reqularisation factor
+* lambda: Reqularisation factor

-lossFunction = The function to calculate the cost of each training.
+* lossFunction: The function to calculate the cost of each training.
 Available options are "L1" and "L2".

-targetCost = The cost at which the model stops training.
+* targetCost: The cost at which the model stops training.

-Set model's parameters.
-When any of the arguments are not given, previous argument values for that argument will be used.

 ### setOptimizer()